 Got expired cards?

 Many of you know I collect a ton of recycling for cash for my school.
 Someone gave me old credit and gift cards.
 I didn’t have the heart to throw them away since I don’t collect them.
 Thanks to this parent, I discovered Earthworks and sent the expired cards to them to receive a second life.
+Update 12/25/13: Earthworks doesn’t seem to be in business.
+However, you can now recycle your gift cards at Best Buy.

 Email a Gift Certificate: